ElizavetaGorelova/DataAnalysis_Projects/README.md

 # Data Analysis Projects
-This repository is a series of notebooks that showcase my Data Analysis projects.
+This repository is a series of notebooks that showcase my EDA projects on different datasets.